 Packaging Features That Are Important to Consumers

-According to Food Marketing Institute, the average U.S. supermarket contains over 28,000 items.
-With so many products vying for consumers’ attention, brands need a way to stand out from the crowd.
+By: phase1According to the Food Marketing Institute, the average U.S. supermarket contains over 31,000 items.
+With so many products vying for consumers’ attention, brands need a way to stand out.
+One of the most effective ways to stand out from customers is to deliver products in innovative custom packaging.
 By incorporating some pivotal package design features, your brand can remain competitive and increase customer satisfaction through beautiful, functional and high-quality packaging.

-7 Packaging Features Consumers Value
+7 Features of Packaging in Marketing that Consumers Value

 What are the purposes of packaging?
 Packaging serves a practical role, but it can extend further.
 A product package is a fundamental part of the marketing mix, since it’s an opportunity to engage with the customer directly.